FC Green Valley

-Green Valley Football Club, or simply FC Green Valley, is an Indian professional football club from Guwahati, Assam.
-Formed in 2010, the club went straight into professional football and got accepted into I-League 2nd Division, the second tier of football in India.
-They currently compete in the GSA Super Division Football League, alongside the top division Assam State Premier League and Bordoloi Trophy.
+Green Valley Football Club (simply known as FC Green Valley) is an Indian professional football club based in Guwahati, Assam.
+Formed in 2010, the club went straight into professional football and got accepted into the I-League 2, the third tier of Indian football league system.
+It currently competes in the top division Assam State Premier League, Guwahati Premier Football League and the GSA A Division Football League.

 History

 Green Valley Football Club was founded in 2010 in Assam.
 In January 2012 they were officially certified by the All India Football Federation to participate in the I-League 2nd Division, the second tier of football in India.
 The finished 4th out of 7 teams in the group stage.

 They have also participated in 2013 I-League 2nd Division, finishing 8th out of 9 teams in group B.